Tue, Feb 19, 2019

 Dr. Coats (Ph.D.
 U of Chicago) retired from the IMF in 2003 as Assistant Director of Monetary and Exchange Department.
 He was Chief of the SDR division of the Finance Department from 1982-1988.
 This blog post is a submission to the Bretton Woods@75 initiative: a global dialogue to honor 75 years of economic progress and to revitalize the spirit of Bretton Woods now and for the future.

-Few initiatives would be more in keeping with the spirit and goals of the Bretton Woods Committee than the development of wide spread use of a truly international currency—the IMF’s SDR.
+Few initiatives would be more in keeping with the spirit and goals of the Bretton Woods Committee than the widespread use of a truly international currency—the IMF’s SDR.
 The deficiencies of the SDR allocated by the IMF and held on the books of its members and a few prescribed holders need not impede the use of the SDR as a unit of account in the private sector.
-The following outlines the suggested content of a board paper in which the staff reports on activities it proposes to undertake to encourage the development of market SDRs and thus to build the foundation on which the SDR can become a more important international reserve asset.
+The following outlines the suggested content of a board paper in which IMF staff report on actions they propose to encourage the development of market SDRs, and thus to build the foundation on which the SDR can become a more important international reserve asset.
 IMF staff should be encouraged to prepare such a paper.

 Article XXII General Obligations of Participants

-In support of member obligations to make “the special drawing right the principal reserve asset in the international monetary system” the IMF proposes to facilitate and encourage the private market uses of the SDR for pricing and paying for globally traded goods and for denominating financial assets.
-The breath, depth and liquidity of such uses of the U.S. dollar is an important factor in the dollar’s wide spread use in international payments and in the reserves of countries’ central banks.
+In support of member obligations to make “the special drawing right the principal reserve asset in the international monetary system” the IMF proposes to facilitate and encourage the private market uses of the SDR for pricing and paying for globally traded goods, as well as for denominating financial assets.
+The breath, depth and liquidity of such uses of the U.S. dollar is an important factor in the dollar’s widespread use in international payments and as a reserve currency.

-For most purposes the SDR, based on the market values of five major currencies, provides a more stable value for traded goods than does pricing them in any one of its currencies.
-Being able to settle contracts denominated in SDR in an SDR denominated currency would further enhance the attractiveness of pricing goods and contracts in SDRs.
-Furthermore, denominating borrowing and lend in SDRs would give more stable value to cross border contracts than would any single currency for the same reasons.
-SDR bonds would similarly generally provide investments and liquid assets with more stable values than would bonds denominated in a single currency.
+For most purposes, the SDR, based on the market values of five major currencies, provides a more stable value for traded goods than does pricing them in any one of its currencies.
+Being able to settle contracts denominated in SDR in an SDR-denominated currency would further enhance the attractiveness of pricing goods and contracts in SDRs.
+Furthermore, denominating borrowing and lending in SDRs would give more stable value to cross border contracts than would any single currency for the same reasons.
+Similarly, SDR bonds would generally provide investments and liquid assets with more stable values than would bonds denominated in a single currency.
 Active and liquid markets in such SDR assets would help provide an attractive infrastructure for making the SDR the “principal reserve asset in the international monetary system.”

 Staff will develop model SDR bond contracts in consultation with the World Bank to facilitate the issuance of such bonds in the private sector.
 Staff will promote such SDR borrowing where it makes economic sense and will lead the development of secondary trading in SDR bonds and other assets.